OlgaBochkaryova/website/content/research.md

 ---
 title: "Research"
 ---
-*A short description of the projects I have initiated and\or supervised:*
+*A short description of the current projects I am supervising:*

-### Development of the bioinformatic toolkit for detection nd analysis of large-scale variants in bacteria
+### Development of the bioinformatic toolkit for detection and analysis of large-scale variants in bacteria

 *A collaboration with Dr. Nikita Alexeyev, Russia; Prof. Olga Kalinina, Germany; Prof. Maria Zimmermann-Kogadeeva, Germany*